wb-mirta/core/packages/mirta-package/README.md

 - Path to package directory: `'.'`, `'packages/mirta-testing'`

 Returns: an object of type `Package`.<br/>
-Throws: `PackageError` if the file is not found, inaccessible, or contains invalid JSON.
+Throws: `PackageError` with one of the error codes listed in the "[Possible error codes](#possible-error-codes)" section.

 ---